lammps/lammps/doc/src/create_atoms.rst

 For the *random* style, N particles are added to the system at randomly generated coordinates, which can be useful for generating an amorphous system.
-The particles are created one by one using the specified random number *seed*, resulting in the same set of particles coordinates, independent of how many processors are being used in the simulation.
+The particles are created one by one using the specified random number *seed*, resulting in the same set of particle coordinates, independent of how many processors are being used in the simulation.
 Unless the *overlap* keyword is specified, particles created by the *random* style will typically be highly overlapped.

-If the *region-ID* argument is specified as NULL, then the created particles will be anywhere in the simulation box.
+If the *region-ID* argument is specified as NULL, then the randomly created particles will be anywhere in the simulation box.
 If a *region-ID* is specified, a geometric volume is filled which is both inside the simulation box and is also consistent with the region volume.
 See the :doc:`region <region>` command for details.
 Note that a region can be specified so that its "volume" is either inside or outside its geometric boundary.

 Note that the create_atoms command adds particles to those that already exist.
 This means it can be used to add particles to a system